sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 You will need:

 - A dedicated host for use with Sourcegraph.
-  - Use the resource estimator to ensure you provision [enough capacity](../resource_estimator.md)
+  - Use the [resource estimator](../resource_estimator.md) to ensure you provision enough capacity.
   - Sourcegraph requires SSD backed storage.
   - The configured host must have [Docker Compose](https://docs.docker.com/compose/).
 - [Sourcegraph license](configure.md#add-license-key).
 You can run through these instructions without one, but you must obtain a license for instances of more than 10 users.